Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-template-literals.md

 // Also hello'
 ```

-As you can see this can be super annoying to include these `\n` escapes everywhere.
+As you can see, this can be super annoying to include these `\n` escapes everywhere.

-With template literals this is way easier, we can just type multiple lines.
+With template literals, this is way easier.
+We can type multiple lines.

 ```js
 const multi = `Hi